wp-plugins/media-library-assistant/readme.txt

 If you are working with a template that supports pagination you can use specific values for "posts_per_page", "posts_per_archive_page", "paged" and/or "offset" .

+The "paged=current" parameter is useful for "paginated single posts" (i.e. posts that include the <code>&lt;!--nextpage--&gt;</code> Quicktag one or more times).
+Simply make two ore more copies of your <code>[mla_gallery]</code> shortcode separated by the Quicktag and include the "paged=current' in each copy.

+The more complex task of dividing a large <code>[mla_gallery]</code> into two or more pages is supported by MLA's **Support for Alternative Gallery Output, e.g., Pagination**; see the section below.

 <h4>Custom Field Parameters</h4>

 The `[mla_gallery]` shortcode supports the simple custom field parameters as well as the more powerful "meta_query" parameters made available as of WordPress 3.1.

-== Support for Alternative Gallery Output ==
+== Support for Alternative Gallery Output, e.g., pagination ==
-The [mla_gallery] shortcode can be used to provide "Previous" and "Next" links that support moving among the individual items in a gallery.
-Two parameters implement this feature:
+The `[mla_gallery]` shortcode can be used to provide "Previous" and "Next" links that support moving among the individual items in a gallery or among gallery "pages".
+For example, if you have many items with a specific Att.
+Category or Att.
+Tag value you can build a single-image page with links to the previous/next item having that value.
+You can also build a page that shows a large gallery in groups, or "gallery pages", of ten items with links to the previous/next ten items or links to all of the gallery pages of items having that value.

+<h4>The <code>mla_output</code> parameter</h4>

+The **"mla_output"** parameter determines the type of output the shortcode will return.
+Explanation and examples of each output type are given later in this section.
+You can choose from five values:

-* `mla_output` - the type of output the shortcode will return.
-The default value, "gallery", returns the traditional gallery of image thumbnails, etc. The "next_link" value returns a link to the next gallery item, and "previous_link" returns a link to the previous gallery item.
+* `gallery`: The default value; returns the traditional gallery of image thumbnails, captions, etc.
-* `id` - (optional) the ID of the "current" gallery item.

-The link returned is drawn from the attachment-specific "link" substitution parameter for the next or previous gallery item.
-This means you can use all of the **Gallery Display Content** parameters to control each element of the link.
-For example, you can code `mla_rollover_text='&larr; Previous'` to replace the thumbnail image with a generic text link to the "previous_link" item.
-You can also add HTML arguments to the link to pass values along from one page to the next.
+* `next_link`: returns a link to the next gallery item.
+The optional ",wrap" qualifier determines what happens at the end of the gallery.
+If you omit the qualifier, an empty string is returned for the "next_link" from the last item in the gallery.
+If you code the ",wrap" qualifier, the "next_link" from the last item will be to the first gallery item.
+* `previous_link`: returns a link to the previous gallery item.
+The optional ",wrap" qualifier determines what happens at the beginning of the gallery.
+If you omit the qualifier, an empty string is returned for the "previous_link" from the first gallery item.
+If you code the ",wrap" qualifier, "previous_link" from the first gallery item will be to the last gallery item.
+* `next_page`: returns a link to the next "page" of gallery items.
+The optional ",wrap" or ",last" qualifiers determine what happens at the end of the gallery.
+If you omit the qualifier, an empty string is returned for the "next_page" if there are no more items in the gallery.
+If you code the ",wrap" qualifier, the "next_page" from the last page of items will be to the first page of gallery items.
+If you code the ",last" qualifier, the "next_page" link will return to/remain on the last page of gallery items.
+* `previous_page`: returns a link to the previous "page" of gallery items.
+The optional ",wrap" or ",first" qualifiers determine what happens at the beginning of the gallery.
+If you omit the qualifier, an empty string is returned for the "previous_link" from the first page of gallery items.
+If you code the ",wrap" qualifier, "previous_page" from the first page of gallery items will be to the last page of gallery items.
+If you code the ",first" qualifier, the "previous_link" link will return to/remain on the first page of gallery items.

+<h4>Next and previous gallery items; the `next_link` and `previous_link` output types</h4>

+WordPress provides functions that generate links to the "<em>next/previous image attached to the current post</em>."
+These are not useful when your Media Library items are not images or are not attached to a specific post or page.
+If, for example, you use an `[mla_gallery]` shortcode to build a gallery of items with a specific Att.
+Tag value you can use the `next_link` and`previous_link` output types to move through single-item pages for the gallery.

-For example, you can select images using the MLA Att.
+You can select images using the MLA Att.
 Tag taxonomy and have each gallery item link to a page (page_id=893 in this case) that displays a larger version of the single image:

 `
 [mla_gallery attachment_tag="sample" mla_caption="{+title+}" mla_link_href="{+site_url+}?page_id=893&current_id={+attachment_ID+}&attachment_tag={+query:attachment_tag+}"]